IsaMarvin/personal-portfolio/README.md

 # 📖 Personal Portfolio <a name="about-project"></a>

 This is the Portfolio Microverse project!
 I've created it using HTML and CSS.
-It includes the implementation of the contact form section as per the provided design.
+It includes the implementation of the entire page as per the provided design.

 ## 🛠 Built With <a name="built-with"></a>